-The harbour was saved as well as a large part of the town.
-Thankfully, the eruption lasted over five months, from January 23rd till July 3rd.
+Thankfully, the harbour was saved as well as a large part of the town.
+The eruption lasted over five months, from January 23rd till July 3rd.

 Still today, you can feel the heat emanating from the grounds around Eldfell.
 Locals often use the mountain’s slopes for baking bread, placing dough in metal containers, then burying them in a hole there overnight.